-Build from SolaBlock and let the structure power itself!
-(Without Actually Killing Birds)
+Build with SolaBlock and let the structure power itself! (without actually killing birds)

 SolaBlock wall systems are easy to design and integrate into almost any building design.
-Our "solar masonry units" are designed to meet all building code requirements for structural strength, fire-resistance, smoke-resistance, weather-resistance, and vandalism-resistance of conventional masonry—while also creating electric energy for the building.
+Our SMUs and STUs are designed to meet all building code requirements for structural strength, fire resistance, smoke resistance, weather resistance, and vandalism resistance for conventional masonry—while also creating electric energy for the building.

 Simulate your project and rate its peak power.
 Using the US Department of Energy website, the Project Estimator will allow you to calculate SolaBlock annual energy production for your project.